-Blow to Kejriwal govt: EC recommends disqualification of 20 AAP MLAs
+EC recommends disqualification of 20 AAP MLAs for holding office of profit

-New Delhi: In a major blow to the Arvind Kejriwal government in Delhi, the Election Commission on Friday recommended disqualified of 20 Aam Aadmi Party (AAP) MLAs for holding 'Office of Profit,' according to media reports.
+New Delhi: In a major blow to the Arvind Kejriwal government in Delhi, the Election Commission (EC) on Friday recommended disqualification of 20 Aam Aadmi Party (AAP) MLAs for holding 'office of profit,' according to media reports.

-The recommendation has been sent to the President for his nod.
+The recommendation has been sent to President Ramnath Kovind for his nod.

+The President is bound to go by the recommendation of the Commission.
+In cases where petitions are made seeking disqualification of lawmakers, the President sends a reference to the EC which decides on the case by sending back its opinion.

+Following the shocking move, the AAP has approached the Delhi High Court against EC's recommendation to disqualify its MLAs.

 The EC, however, said that the disqualification is sub-judice, and it will not comment on what recommendation has been given to the President.

-A petition filed by lawyer Prashant Patel sought the disqualification of the MLAs on the grounds that they were holding an 'Office of Profit' as parliamentary secretaries.
+A petition filed by lawyer Prashant Patel sought the disqualification of the MLAs on the grounds that they were holding an 'office of profit' as parliamentary secretaries.

 In 2015, soon after AAP swept the Delhi elections, Kejriwal had appointed 21 legislators as parliamentary secretaries.